lalvesl/curriculumVitae/README.md

 # Creating my curriculumVitae

-This is repository for building my curriculum vitae, using the framework [jsVanilla](http://vanilla-js.com/) and with as few libraries as i can, but with [JSX](https://github.com/alves45/curriculumVitae/tree/master/transpilerJSXVanilla), [componentization](https://github.com/alves45/curriculumVitae/tree/master/src/components), static rendering a single [html](https://github.com/alves45/curriculumVitae/tree/master/src/components) and generating a [pdf files](https://github.com/alves45/curriculumVitae/tree/master/src/components).
+This is the repository for building my curriculum vitae, using the framework [jsVanilla](http://vanilla-js.com/) and with as few libraries as i can, but with [JSX](https://github.com/alves45/curriculumVitae/tree/master/transpilerJSXVanilla), [componentization](https://github.com/alves45/curriculumVitae/tree/master/src/components), static rendering a single [html](https://github.com/alves45/curriculumVitae/tree/master/curriculaBuilt) and generating a [pdf files](https://github.com/alves45/curriculumVitae/tree/master/curriculaBuilt).

 ## Building